 However, before the agreement of UNIA 1995 about the obligation to corporate in conserving the fish resources, it had been responded by several countries such as Japan, New Zealand, and Australia.
-Those countries sign an agreement about the conservation of bluefin tuna in Canberra, 10 May 1993 through the Convention for the Conservation of southern bluefin tuna and issue the agreement in 20 Mei 1994.
-The purpose of this convention is to ensure the appropriate management through the optimum conservation and exploration of southern bluefin tuna and the formation of Bluefin Tuna Commission. here is also Indian Ocean Tuna Commission (IOTC) established based on Article 15, FAO's constitution and framework, and the Agreement for the Establishment of the Indian Ocean Tuna Commission in Rome, Italy, 25 November 1993.
-The agreement is base on UNCLOS 1982 articles 56, 64, and 116 until 119.
-With the consideration stated above, it is very important for the coastal state and fishing state in the high seas to form a regulation to manage the fish resources of Highly Migratory Fish including Indonesia as one of countries that ratifies UNCLOS 1982.
+Those countries sign an agreement about the conservation of bluefin tuna in Canberra, 10 May 1993 through the Convention for the Conservation of Southern Bluefin Tuna (CCSBT) and issue the agreement in 20 Mei 1994.
+The purpose of this convention is to ensure the appropriate management through the optimum conservation and exploration of southern bluefin tuna and the formation of Southern Bluefin Tuna Commission.
+CCSBT Convention provides the precautionary fishing methods.
+This includes above all the establishment of a Total Allowable Catch (TAC) and adoption a Management Procedure.
+This is to consider ecological as well as sosio-economical circumstances.